James and George TerBush, owners of the Elverson Puzzle Co. Inc.

 computer industry as we knew it then was extremely competitive and the market life for new

 products and enhancements was very short," recalled James.

-"Here," George said, referring to their new lives as puzzle makers, "We have the unique
+"Here," George said, referring to their new lives as puzzle makers, "we have the opportunity

-opportunity to develop simple products that require clever solutions."
+to develop unique products that require clever solutions."

 The brothers divide their corporate duties with George taking responsibility for marketing the

 puzzles and James on the creative end of designing and perfecting new puzzles.